Wilma Landkroon

 Wilma Landkroon (born 28 April 1957, Enschede) is a Dutch pop singer.
-At eleven years old, her first top chart success in the Netherlands and Germany was in 1968 the song “Heintje, bau ein Schloss für mich”.
+At eleven years old, her first top chart success in the Netherlands and Germany was in 1968 the song "Heintje, bau ein Schloss für mich".

 Career

-Her biggest hit was the 1968 song Heintje, bau ein Schloss für mich, which gained notoriety in the Netherlands and Germany.
-After this, she had many successes in Netherlands and Germany during the years 1969 and 1970 (see Discography).
-When Klaus Lorenzen became the producer of the young singer, she started to record songs in different languages (including English and Japanese) and had international chart successes (“Tulips from Amsterdam”; “Lavender blue”).
-After 1971, Wilma was a star only in the Netherlands, and some years later she became nearly forgotten.
+Her biggest hit was the 1968 song Heintje, "Heintje bau ein Schloss für mich" (Heintje, build a castle for me), which was very popular in the Netherlands and Germany.
+The song was her answer to the song "Ich Bau Dir Ein Schloss" (I am building a castle for you) by Heintje, another contemporary child singing star.
+She was awarded a golden record after the sale of 100,000 copies of her single.
+She received another golden record for the song "Zou het erg zijn lieve opa" which she sang along with Pierre Kartner.
+Eventually, she was awarded four golden records in all.
+Between 1968 and 1972, she had 8 hits in the top 40.
+However, an attempt at doing a more adult repertoire with a group called De Makkers failed.
+As a young singer, she performed until 1973.

+In the late 1960s, she appeared in a number of German-language films.
+She also travelled around the world, and appeared in TV shows.

-In 2003, a CD with old and new songs of her was produced (“Wilma –- toen en nu”, which means "Wilma – Then and Now").
-In the song “Gouden platen – volle zalen” (Golden Records – Full Halls) she gives a melancholy review of her life as one of the most successful child stars of all time.
-She decided to try another comeback in 2009, and recorded (with Sylvia Corpiér) a duet, "Niets of Niemand".
-The song was ranked No. 1 in Holland FM Top 25 at the end of August 2009.
+In 2003, a CD with old and new songs of her was produced ("Wilma –- toen en nu", which means "Wilma – Then and Now").
+In the song "Gouden platen – volle zalen" (Golden Records – Full Halls) she gives a melancholy review of her life as one of the most successful child stars of all time.
+She decided to try another comeback in 2009, and recorded (with Sylvia Corpiér) a duet, "Niets of Niemand" (Nothing or No One).The song was ranked No. 1 in Holland FM Top 25 at the end of August 2009.

+In October 2022, she performed as a kind of farewell in Enschede along with her brother Henny Thijssen singing "Onze liefde" (our love) composed by Thijssen.
+She was having health problems at the time.
+In 2023, she said she still received messages from fans.
+In May 2025, in improved health, she performed again with her brother at Muziekfeest op het Plein (music festival on the square) in Leeuwarden.